Frequently Asked Questions

 7. What are the different levels of awards?

-There are three basic levels of awards, based on volume:
+There are four basic levels of awards, based on volume:

 Volume must be accrued during one year's production cycle (Jan.1-Dec.31), and must be verified by manager or senior loan officer.
 GAW credits must be accrued during the same 12-month period, as they do not carry over from year to year.